databricks/spark-sql-perf/README.md

 import com.databricks.spark.sql.perf.tpcds.Tables
 // Tables in TPC-DS benchmark used by experiments.
 // dsdgenDir is the location of dsdgen tool installed in your machines.
-// scaleFactor defines the size of the dataset to generate (in GB?) val tables = new Tables(sqlContext, dsdgenDir, scaleFactor)
+// scaleFactor defines the size of the dataset to generate (in GB) val tables = new Tables(sqlContext, dsdgenDir, scaleFactor)

 // Generate data.